Chaitanya1130/task2/README.md

     '''bash
         docker run -d -p host_port:container_port --name your_container_name your_app_name:latest
     '''
-    -You can also define the env variables (--env-file .env) -**Step 6 : Testing locally in `Postman`**
+    -You can also define the env variables (--env-file .env).

+-**Step 6 : Testing locally in `Postman`**
     -From the local url i.e http://localhost:8000/.. we can test our application and check if it is working properly -The routes must match the exact paths for testing locally as mentioned below: